skellis46/slipbox/artistic research and ecosystems.md

 Research _on_ the arts has art practice as the _object_ of the research.
 Borgdorff calls this the "interpretative perspective"[@borgdorff-2006-debate p.6] in which the object is "untouched"[@borgdorff-2006-debate p.6] by the researcher.
 Research _for_ the arts is an _applied_ form of research where art is "not so much the object of investigation, but its objective."[@borgdorff-2006-debate p.6] It is an "instrumental perspective,"[@borgdorff-2006-debate p.6] that produces "the tools and the knowledge of materials"[@borgdorff-2006-debate p.6] that are needed by artists.
 Research _in_ the arts "does not observe a distance between the researcher and the practice of art":[@borgdorff-2006-debate p.7]

 Borgdorff also distinguishes between different kinds of art research as research _on_ the arts, research _for_ the arts, and research _in_ the arts.[@borgdorff-2006-debate][^cate]

-[^cate]: Borgdorff's categorisation [first presented in 2006, in @borgdorff-2006-debate] is based on Christopher Frayling's very early categorisation of design research _into_, _for_ or _through_ art.[@frayling-1993-research] Borgdorff then repeats the categorisation in his 2012 book _The Conflict of the Faculties_.[-@borgdorff-2012-conflict]

 - make further distinction between research in and that other (un-named?) version in which the artistic practice is trying to do something in effectively another field -- philosophy, psychology, geography, digital humanities ... (related to 'making a work about something')
 - useful (in comments too): https://practiceasresearchblog.wordpress.com/2016/12/21/smelling-as-sweet/